anvaka/ngraph.path.demo/README.md

 click.
 In fact, this is a decent solution if you have a thousand points or less.
 In our case, with several hundred thousands points, that would be very slow.

-I used a [QuadTree](https://en.wikipedia.org/wiki/Quadtree) to build index of points.
-After QuadTree is created, you can query it in logarithmic time for the nearest neighbors.
-While `QuadTree` sounds scarry, it's not very much different from a regular binary tree.
+I used a [QuadTree](https://en.wikipedia.org/wiki/Quadtree) to build an index of points.
+After QuadTree is created, you can query it in logarithmic time for the nearest neighbors around any coordinate.
+While `QuadTree` may sound scarry, it's not very much different from a regular binary tree.
 It is easy to learn, easy to build and use.

 In particular, I used my own [yaqt](https://github.com/anvaka/yaqt) library, because it had minimal memory overhead for my data layout.
 There are better alternatives that you might want to try as well (for example,